-Agencies should ensure, to the greatest extent practicable, that all services are made available through a digital channel using customer experience industry best practices and human centered design.
+Agencies should ensure, to the greatest extent practicable, that all services are made available through a digital channel using customer experience industry leading practices and human-centered design.
 Executive agencies should review all Federal Government services on a regular basis to identify opportunities for digital service delivery.
-Examples of digital service channels include websites, mobile services, and public access kiosks.
+Examples of digital service channels include mobile responsive websites and public access kiosks.
 Examples of traditional services channels include in-person or face-to-face, telephone, and postal mail.